 Subject to a capacity constraint of 180, all teams who meet the criteria listed below will be admitted to the Bootcamp.
 If teams encompassing more than 180 students meet the listed criteria, and if we cannot expand capacity, we will use a lottery to admit teams.
 On Oct.
 31, we will inform applicants of the total number of applications received, so that if a lottery seems likely, they can decide whether to proceed.

 - November Design Workshop.
 Only first-year HBS MBA candidates who have attended a Design Workshop on Nov.
 4 (or Nov.
 18 for students with unavoidable conflicts on Nov.
 4) will be allowed to attend the Bootcamp morning sessions.
 First-year MBAs who did not attend a workshop are welcome to work with a team during afternoon studio time, as are second-year MBAs and non-MBA teammates.

 - Team Size.
 Teams must be comprised of 3 or 4 first-year HBS MBA candidates who attended a Nov.
 4 workshop.
 Individuals working alone or in pairs on a venture will not be admitted to the Bootcamp, nor will teams larger than four.

 - Concept Stage.
 Bootcamp teams will work in a synchronized manner, with everyone learning a specific skill and then applying that skill to their venture concept on the same day.
 Given this format and the Bootcamp's focus on pre-seed ventures, concepts must be at an early stage of development.
 Students who have already launched their product would probably lack the patience to retrace the steps required to get to that stage.
 If students have questions about whether their concept meets this criterion, they should email Prof. Eisenmann before applying.

-- Notes from at least ten customer discovery interviews.
+- Notes from at least ten customer discovery interviews and other research sessions.

-- At least two "paper prototypes" that represent possible solutions to personas' unmet needs.
+- One or more "paper prototypes" that represent possible solutions to personas' unmet needs.